-You can add a new style based on presets such as [Portrait] or [Landscape] or a Picture Style file, then adjust it as needed (20).
+You can add a new style based on presets such as [Portrait] or [Landscape] or a Picture Style file, then adjust it as needed (@)).
 With any User Defined Picture Style that has not yet been registered, pictures will be taken with the same characteristics settings as with the default settings of [Standard].
-Icons on the Picture Style selection screen represent [Strength], [Fineness], and [Threshold] for [Sharpness] as well as [Contrast] and other parameters.
-The numbers indicate the values for these settings specified for the respective Picture Style.